rapidfuzz/strsim-rs/README.md

 ## Contributing

-If you don't want to install Rust itself, you can run `$ ./dev` for a development CLI if you have [Docker] installed.
+If you don’t want to install Rust itself, you can run `$ ./dev` for a development CLI if you have [Docker] installed.

 Benchmarks require a Nightly toolchain.
 Run `$ cargo +nightly bench`.